JacobM184/EfficientNet-for-Gun-detection/README.md

 The output of the above layers is then multiplied to the input tensor.

 #### Dropout layer
 The Dropout layer in our implementation works by randomly choosing nodes to deactivate at the end of an MBConv block (does not apply for all the layers, only the ones that are repeated).
-We chose to add this functionality to our MBConv layers because it helps mitigate the risk of the model 'memorising' data, and allows for building new and better connections in the network.
+We chose to add this functionality to our MBConv layers because it helps mitigate the risk of the model 'memorising' data and allows for building new and better connections in the network.

-In our testing we attempted two methods of implementing a Dropout layer: we tried using the built-in Pytorch Dropout layer as well as making our own function to randomly choose nodes to drop out.
+In our testing we attempted two methods of implementing a Dropout layer: we tried using the built-in PyTorch Dropout layer as well as making our own function to randomly choose nodes to drop out.
 Interestingly, our tests showed that our function outperformed the built-in layer when used in our model.
 As a result of this testing, we decided upon continuing the use of the function rather than the PyTorch layer for our model.

 ## Scaling
 We used some common scaling factors and other parameters (such as input channels, output channels, and repeats to name a few) to create an Excel sheet that will allow us to calculate the specific parameter to be changed for each model.
 This allowed us to quickly test different versions of EfficientNet, as the parameters to be changed in each scaled model could be easily found.
 We were also able to make quick changes to the scaling calculations to test out results from different scaling factors and/or rounding techniques.
 Examples from our Excel sheet are shown below: